 The omitted variable bias is a common and serious problem in regression analysis.
 Generally, the problem arises if one does not consider all relevant variables in a regression.
 In this case, one violates the third assumption of the assumption of the classical linear regression model.
-The following blog posts explain the omitted variable bias and demonstrate its consequences.
+The following series of blog posts explains the omitted variable bias and discusses its consequences.

 To deal with an omitted variables bias is not easy.
 However, one can try several things.

 First, one can try, Continue reading Omitted Variable Bias: What can we do about it? →